paulocesar/horizon-old/README.md

     };

-With this basic struture, the Horizon MCV already generates a basic CRUD methods.
-For exmaple, accessing the `localhost:5321` in the browser, you can do the basic list, add, edit and delete commands with the `Sample` strutucture using `POST` or `GET`.
+With this basic struture, the Horizon MCV already generates a basic CRUD.
+For example, accessing the `localhost:5321` in the browser, you can do the basic list, add, edit and delete commands with the `Sample` strutucture using `POST` or `GET`.
 You can see bellow some cases using GET:

 	//list Samples with name paul
 	localhost:5321/sample/index?name=paul